 Besides an approved ID, GMAT appointment confirmation, and list of schools that you are applying to, you should also bring the following:

 - Healthy energy-packed snacks (nuts, protein bar, etc.)

 - During breaks, make sure to get up and move.
 Moving and stretching the large muscles of the body (legs, torso, and back) will get oxygen flowing, which will help keep you awake and keep you thinking clearly.

 Although your task is daunting, it is not hopeless.
 Some of you may not need to reach a “great” score.
-Some of you might be stellar test takers, scoring well-above average on previous standardized tests.
+Some of you might be stellar test takers, scoring well above average on previous standardized tests.
 Regardless of your situation, there is one last GMAT strategy that you should remember on test day—stay positive.
 A positive mental state will have beneficial repercussions.
 You’ll be more confident and more self-assured, and you’ll trust yourself more during the test.
-So remain upbeat and positive as you study and when you walk into the testing center.
+So, stay upbeat and positive as you study and when you walk into the testing center.
 At that point, a lot is out of your control, but you still have control over your attitude and approach.
 Happy studying!